Microsoft Teams’ pricing explained

 • Web and mobile versions of Microsoft Office apps, including Word, Excel, and PowerPoint.

 Business Basic is made for teams that want comprehensive web connectivity.
-Users receive access to a collaboration center that brings together most of your organization's resources and staff on one platform.
+Users get access to a collaboration hub that brings together your organization's resources and staff into a centralized digital HQ.

 This plan also includes 24/7 support for any questions, problems, or comments you may have while using the app.